-I have always loved to see plants “trained” into small trees, especially when they are plants we don’t normally see grown as trees.
+I have always loved to see plants “trained” into a small butterfly bush, especially when they are plants we don’t normally see grown as trees.

 - InSpired Violet Butterfly Bush